 While most versions of a *preneur focus on profitable businesses, the socialpreneur is working on a social, non-profit start-up contributing to society or a good cause.

 Maintaining a certain lifestyle is the main goal of a lifestylepreneur.
-Technically this does not necessarily has to say, that the lifestylepreneur wants to build a business.
-Digital nomads, remote workers and the like mostly work one job after the other being self-employed enjoying the freedom of roaming around the globe and live a desired lifestyle without building a venture.
+Technically this does not necessarily has to mean, that the lifestylepreneur wants to build a business.
+Digital nomads, remote workers and the like mostly work one job after the other being self-employed enjoying the freedom of roaming around the globe, and live a desired lifestyle without building a venture.

 Fake it till you make it!
 The term wannapreneur (or also wantpreneur) is derived from “want to” and “entrepreneur”.
 The wannapreneur instead of getting things done just talks about the things he/she wants to do.